RabidTunes/pixer/README.md

 If vertices are not adjusted to the grid, it will probably work anyways but I haven't tested what happens then 👀

 Video explanation: Coming 🔜

-# DISCLAIMER

-Certains parts of this addon were copied and modified from other addons.
-Check [this document]() to get more info